chromaui/learnstorybook.com/content/intro-to-storybook/react/en/screen.md

 export default store;
 ```

-Now that we've updated our store to retrieve the data from a remote API endpoint and prepared it to handle the various states of our app, let's create our `InboxScreen.js` in the `src/components` directory:
+Now that we've updated our store to retrieve the data from a remote API endpoint and prepared it to handle the various states of our app, let's create our `InboxScreen.jsx` in the `src/components` directory:

 ```jsx:title=src/components/InboxScreen.jsx
 import React, { useEffect } from 'react';